rbondoc96/Occupational-Health-Network/README.md

     Search for nearby clinics in the network and filter based on services needed, business hours, etc.
   </li>
   <li>
-    Post patient or employer reviews for others to sees
+    Post patient or employer reviews for others to see
   </li>
 </ul>